Nico Hülkenberg: 2016

 Hülkenberg at the 2016 Malaysian Grand Prix.

 Hülkenberg again raced for Force India in 2016 alongside Sergio Pérez.

-In the opening round in Australia, he finished seventh.
+In the opening round in Australia, Hülkenberg finished seventh.
 He would finish the next two races in 15th position with the Force India being uncompetitive.
 In Russia, he was hit by his former teammate Esteban Gutiérrez and retired from the race.
 He would also retire from the next race with an oil leak.
 A podium, once again, escaped Hülkenberg's grasp in Monaco.
 He qualified fifth and was set to finish on the podium, when he got stuck in traffic following his pit stop and his teammate jumped him for the final podium place.
 He eventually finished sixth, passing the eventual World Champion Nico Rosberg, who had struggled throughout the race, just before the finish line on the last lap.
 This was followed by points finishes at the next two races.
 He spun in qualifying during the 2016 European Grand Prix held at Baku, when the Force India was very competitive.
 This caused him to qualify 13th and finish 9th while Pérez qualified 2nd (demoted to seventh after a grid penalty) and finished third.
 At the following race in Austria, he put in another strong qualifying performance to qualify third, which became second when Nico Rosberg served his five-place grid penalty.
 However, he had a poor start, and was overtaken by quicker cars as the race went on, until his brakes failed and he had to retire.
 This was followed by five consecutive points finishes, including fourth at the 2016 Belgian Grand Prix, his best result of the season, when he was initially running second after the first lap but was eventually passed by the faster cars of Daniel Ricciardo and Lewis Hamilton.
 At the following race in Singapore, he was involved in a first lap collision, where he was squeezed between two drivers, and had to retire from the race.
 Hülkenberg finished eighth at the next two races.
 Having announced his decision to move to Renault for the 2017 season before the 2016 United States Grand Prix, Hülkenberg put on some rejuvenated performances.
 He qualified seventh in the US, before retiring after being squeezed in between Valtteri Bottas and Sebastian Vettel.
 He then qualified fifth in Mexico, ahead of the Ferraris and finished seventh.
 He outqualified his teammate again in Brazil and was running fourth, but he picked up a puncture from debris on the track, following Kimi Räikkönen's crash, costing him a podium finish, and fell outside the points before recovering to seventh, fending off Daniel Ricciardo towards the end of the race.
 He capped off his season in Abu Dhabi by outqualifying Pérez again to seventh place and finishing in the same position, having survived a collision with Max Verstappen on the first lap.

 Hülkenberg scored 72 points in the season, finishing ninth in the Drivers' Championship and helping Force India finish the Constructors' Championship in fourth.